kayamuskas/zabbix/README.md

 # zabbix

-Here is some Zabbix templates
+Here is my collection of Zabbix templates, made by myself and grabbed from other places.